-The most common examples of this are in cop films, usually action ones, where a tough maverick wants to be able to sling all the crooks in jail but doesn’t have the disposition for lots of tedious evidence gathering.
+The most common examples of this are cop films, where a tough maverick wants to sling all the crooks in jail without the tedious evidence gathering.
 This happens in so many films that I can’t remember them all.
-In the opening of Demolition Man Sylvester Stallone’s John Spartan destroys an enormous building without permission, committing an array of dangerous crimes to catch the bad guy, and is subsequently chewed out by his superiors.
+In the opening of Demolition Man Sylvester Stallone’s John Spartan destroys an enormous building, committing an array of dangerous crimes to catch the bad guy, and is subsequently chewed out by his superiors.
 His attitude is pretty much “well, I caught the bastard didn’t I?” ignoring the fact a lot of people could have been killed.

-Here there is shown to be a persuasive case for fabricating evidence in some cases, but that it is ultimately wrong as the truth comes back to haunt you.
+Here there is shown to be a persuasive case for fabricating evidence in some cases, but that it is ultimately wrong, and the truth has a habit of coming out.
 He has only altered evidence, prior to shooting his partner, once in his career, in order to implicate a known paedophile, which is understandable if not commendable.
 The second time is a result of the first, and only because, given the circumstances, he would have undoubtedly been jailed for something he did by accident.
 In this sense he’s actually altering the evidence to better lead people towards the truth.
 Or would be if he didn’t try and pin it on the murder suspect.
 Dormer is unable to sleep over the guilt.
 Because of the first piece of fabricated evidence he then has to keep lying to cover his tracks, suggesting this film comes down on the side of honesty.

 A film which shows not that evidence should be fabricated but the frustrating process of proving guilt when evidence is scarce is The Enforcer.
-Now this is a rare case, I agree, and history is littered with examples of people accused of heinous crimes who many have believed to be guilty, who have, years later or following their execution, been found to be innocent.
-Just this week it appeared in the news that a man has been found guilty of a high profile murder ten years after the victims boyfriend was wrongly imprisoned, so you have to be careful in these examples, but The Enforcer constructs such a case.
+History is littered with examples of people accused of heinous crimes who have later been found to be innocent, usually after they’ve been subjected to an equally heinous punishment.
+Just this week it appeared in the news that a man has been found guilty of a high profile murder ten years after the victim’s boyfriend was wrongly imprisoned, so you have to be careful in these examples, but The Enforcer constructs such a case.

-Films about false accusation and films which show the difficulty of following due process show the two sides of the rule of law.
-On the first account they show what it’s like to be falsely accused, and ask us to put ourselves in that situation, thus showing the importance of habeas corpus.
+Films about false accusation and films which show the difficulty of following due process demonstrate the two sides of the rule of law.
+On the first account they show what it’s like to be falsely accused, and ask us to put ourselves in that situation, thus showing the importance of our legal frameworks.
 The second kind do the opposite: they find a highly emotive case of someone committing a crime but leaving insufficient evidence to convict.
 In this case we see the weakness of the high level of proof demanded in some cases.
 Both provide an interesting insight into our legal systems, and allow us to see the strengths and weaknesses of different points of view.